Phoenix Cinema: Cinema restoration

-References in popular culture
+In popular culture

-The Phoenix has also appeared in many films, TV series and photo shoots, providing the backdrop for anything from educational videos to fashion shoots to TV series and big feature films.
+The Phoenix has appeared in many films, TV series and photo shoots, providing the backdrop for educational videos, fashion shoots, TV series and feature films.

-Among the cinema's biggest dramatic appearances were in TV comedy.
+Among the cinema's notable dramatic appearances were in TV comedy.
 In Channel 4's off-beat comedy series Black Books, the show's anti-hero came in when his new alarm system locked him out of his own shop and a hapless Jez tries to impress Zahra on a visit to The Phoenix in series 7, episode 3 of Peep Show.
-Another notable appearance was in the remake of the classic series Randall and Hopkirk, with Vic Reeves and Bob Mortimer.
+Another significant appearance was in the remake of the series Randall and Hopkirk, with Vic Reeves and Bob Mortimer.

-Neil Jordan chose the Phoenix as an early 20th-century cinema for a scene in his 1994 movie, Interview with the Vampire: The Vampire Chronicles.
+Neil Jordan chose the Phoenix as an early 20th century cinema for a scene in his 1994 movie, Interview with the Vampire: The Vampire Chronicles.
 Jordan returned to the Phoenix to film scenes in his adaptation of Graham Greene's novel The End of the Affair.
 The Phoenix has also appeared in the films Nine (Rob Marshall, 2009), Nowhere Boy (Sam Taylor-Wood, 2009) and Eddie Redmayne was featured sitting in the auditorium in the film My Week with Marilyn (Simon Curtis, 2011).

 It was also featured in Season 4, episode 4 of the TV series The Durrells.
-It also appears in a feature film due out in 2017 starring Annette Bening and Jamie Bell based on the novel Films Stars Don't Die in Liverpool.
+The cinema appears in a 2017 feature film, Films Stars Don't Die in Liverpool, starring Annette Bening and Jamie Bell, based on the book of the same name.

 The Phoenix also appears in the video for the Scissor Sisters track "I Don't Feel Like Dancin" and was recently featured in a piece directed by Samantha Morton at the Daydreaming with Stanley Kubrick exhibition at Somerset House in London.

 The longest film shoot at the cinema so far was for the British comedy Mr Love, made in 1985 starring Barry Jackson.
 Following the adventures of a projectionist, the Phoenix was a major star of the film for which the Phoenix's chief projectionist served as a technical adviser.